-C8C Please indicate how your institution will use the SAT or ACT writing component; check all that apply: C8C SAT essay ACT essay
+C8C Please indicate how your institution will use the SAT or ACT writing component; check all that apply:

+C8C SAT essay ACT essay

 C8C For admission

 C8C For placement

 C8C For advising

 C8C In place of an application essay

+C8C

-C8C As a validity check on the
+As a validity check on the application essay

-application essay

 C8C No college policy as of now

 C8C Not using essay component Х Х

-C8D In addition, does your institution use applicants' test scores for academic advising?
+C8D In addition, does your institutio n use applicants' te est scores for acad emic advising?

 C8D Yes No

-Х
+- Х

-C8E Latest date by which SAT or ACT 07/01

-C8E Latest date by which SAT Subject Test scores must be received for
+C8E Latest date by which SAT or ACT scores must be received for fall- 7/1 C8E Latest date by which SAT Subject Test scores must be received for fall-term admission

-fall-term admission

-C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students): Business, Liberal Arts, and Music applicants with a minimum GPA of 3.0 can be considered for standardized test (SAT/ACT) optional admission.
+C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some C8F Business, Liberal Arts, and Music applicants with a minimum GPA of 3.0 can be considered for test optional admission.